Nineteen48′s ethos is encapsulated in the following four values:

 To help the people and communities with whom we work to prosper and benefit fully from their efforts.

-An essential part of realising our vision is to have well-defined charitable projects to support.
-We are currently working with two good causes that operate in Sri Lanka.
-These are Kandy Kids and Emerge Global, through its presence in Sri Lanka, the Emerge Lanka Foundation (see below for more information about these charities).
+An essential part of realising our vision is to have well-defined charitable and community projects to support.
+We are currently working with several charitable organisations that operate in Sri Lanka (see below for more information about these charities).

 Whilst these projects are currently the main beneficiaries of Nineteen48’s charitable donations, we are open to other worthy causes and we continue to investigate other projects that we can support in the future.